Unlock Me If You Can: The Rise of IRL Brand Treasure Hunts

 And maybe that’s the whole point.
 In a marketing world obsessed with metrics and reach, the real flex is building something that people want to chase.
 Not because they have to — but because it’s fun.

 So go ahead.
 Hide something.
 Build a world.
-Let the weirdos find the way in.

 Thank you for spending time at the Trend Desk